bexiturley/assignment-2019-programming-and-data-analysis/README.md

 Link: https://github.com/bexiturley/assignment-2019-programming-and-data-analysis.git

 To run the file, open it in Juypter notebook.
-This is already installed if anaconda has been downloaded.
+Jupyter is a python package and comes by default installed with Anaconda.
+If Anaconda is not already installed it will have to be done so seperately.

 Access the repository on local machine via command line.
 Run Jupyter notebook and open file